cgduncan7/codevember-2019-03/README.md

-# codevember-2019-xx
+# codevember-2019-03
-codevember-xx // 2019.11.xx // xx
+codevember-03 // 2019.11.03 // Deep

 30 days, 30 creative experiments.
 CodeVember is a challenge for developers creating a creative sketch by day during the whole month of November.

 ## Description
-This is a template repo for my codevember sketches.
-It is setup to use the latest version of p5js in instanced mode.
-Works great with static hosting in github pages :sunglasses:
+DEEEEEEEEEEP.
+Never ending hole.

+I want to make it look like you are tunneling through the earth forever and ever. :bug: